CarlosDanielMaturano/liwb/DOCS.md

 (define x 5)
 ```
 In, liwb, everything is a valid variable name, even keywords,
-as long it is not a number, a parenthesis or a bracket
+as long it is not a number, a parentheses or a bracket

 ```liwb
 (define blah 1)